MrMonotone/CreaDocs/src/mm/mm_items.rst

    from core.template.item import Item

-Import statements allow us to use existing code from a different location.
+Import statements allow us to reuse existing code from a different location.
 This line allows us to use the Item class from the item.py file located at core/template.

 .. code-block:: python